 Hubward threw two copper thalers into the shop.
 He closed his eyes, held open his bag, and whimpered an order.
 It was the same thing he'd ordered every afternoon for the last three months.

 "Whatever you have is fine.
 Just hurry up.
 I love sweets, so very much, that I . . ."
 He started to choke and cough.
 The vile reek of butterscotch, made his eyes water.

 To keep reading, you can request a free sample, or purchase the book.

 Honest reviews are always welcome.

-If you'd rather purchase the book, for less than a 3-pack of delicious Wrigley's Chewing Gum, then use the button below:
+If you'd rather purchase the book for less than the cost of a single can of Limited-Edition Low-Sodium Teriyaki-flavored Spam, then use the button below: